Cloud penetration testing can be the most effective way to increase your network's resilience.

 4. Increased security expertise despite a labor shortage

 By placing more emphasis on automation, cloud penetration testing reduces the manual labor load on security teams.
 The PtaaS delivery model helps firms address the cybersecurity skill gap and still secure their networks and applications.
-Catching more vulnerabilities by partnering with a reliable service provider frees personnel to focus valuable time on priority tasks that require internal team’s attention.
+Catching more vulnerabilities by partnering with a reliable service provider frees personnel to focus valuable time on priority tasks that require the internal team’s attention.

 5. Increased accuracy